Toward Self-learning End-to-End Task-Oriented Dialog Systems: Introduction

-In this paper, we propose \slagent{}, a novel self-learning framework for building task bots in a more realistic setting, which allows the bot to adapt to changing environments by learning from the human-bot interactions after deployment. \slagent{} consists of a neural dialog model and a reward model, as illustrated in Figure \ref{fig:running_example}, where the neural dialog model tracks belief states and generates responses, and the reward model judges the quality of an agent response from three perspectives: $(\RN{1})$ fluency, $(\RN{2})$ success $(\RN{3})$ dialog flow consistency.
-The reward model is pre-trained using large-scale dialog corpora, based on a Transformer-based language model, to gain the capability of quick adaptation for judging the quality of a response on any new task.
-As depicted in Figure \ref{fig:pipeline}, \slagent{} operates in the following steps: $(\RN{1})$ First, the dialog model and pre-trained reward model are fine-tuned to new tasks with limited task-specific dialogs. $(\RN{2})$ Then, the bot interacts with users and collects human-bot dialogs. $(\RN{3})$ Next, the bot is refined with the collected human-bot dialogs using reinforcement learning, where the response quality being judged by the fine-tuned reward model. $(\RN{4})$ Finally, machine teaching is utilized to correct representative dialogs to update the bot or provide instructions on how to handle new functions or tasks.
+There are several attempts to leverage human-bot interactions to improve task bots in changing environments.
+For example, \citet{liu2018dialogue, shah2018bootstrapping, dai2020learning} propose to query humans for adequate feedback scores or annotations.
+However, it relies on human annotations or user feedback, which can be costly and sometimes users are unwilling to give any feedback.
+In addition, these works center on dialog policy optimization or retrieval-based task bots.
+Automatically adapting task bots to changing environments is imperative for end-to-end dialog model yet under-explored.
+Furthermore, these works usually omit task definition extensions.

-We conduct comprehensive empirical studies on four different dialog domains with both automatic and human evaluation.
-Results demonstrate that \slagent{} is an effective self-learning framework, enabling task bots to automatically adapt to environments with user behavior changes by learning from human-bot interactions accumulated after deployment\footnote{We refer to this automatic learning process as self-learning in the paper.}.
-In a challenging domain extension setting, \slagent{} effectively adapts to a new environment using limited human corrections provided via machine teaching.
-The promising results exhibit the remarkable self-learning ability of \slagent{} framework for handling user behavior changes, and its lifelong learning capability for handling task definition changes, without substantial amounts of extra data, after deployment.
+In this paper, we propose \slagent{}, a novel self-learning framework for building end-to-end task bots in a more realistic changing environment setting with minimum or zero human annotations.
+It consists of a neural dialog model and a pre-trained reward model, where the dialog model generates responses and the reward model judges the quality of agent responses.
+Specifically, we devise a data augmentation strategy to construct positive and negative examples based on the given dialog training corpus to endow the reward model with the capability to judge the quality of responses for unlabeled human-bot dialog logs.
+The bot (including dialog model and reward model) is first trained with the same available training data, then deployed to converse with real users and collect human-bot dialog logs.
+After that, as shown in the lower part of Figure \ref{fig:running_example}, the bot is refined with the unlabeled human-bot dialog logs via reinforcement learning, where the response quality is judged by the reward model.
+In this way, the bot can automatically adapt to unseen user behaviors, without extra human annotations.
+Regarding the problem of extensions in task definitions, machine teaching is utilized to correct representative failed dialogs with minimum human annotations to provide necessary instructions on how to handle new functions.
+After that, the bot quickly adapts to new functions through the self-learning procedure.